Digital Content Creation and Strategy

 - Ontario College Diploma, Ontario Advanced Diploma, Degree or equivalent, in art, business, design, communication, or production.

-Applicants who do not possess the above academic requirement may be considered upon submission of a portfolio, including sample work, cover letter, resumé, and two (2) reference letters, showing evidence of experience in a related field, with a minimum of two or three years’ experience in content creation, strategy and/or management.
+Applicants who do not possess the above academic requirement may be considered upon submission of a portfolio, including sample work, cover letter and resumé, showing evidence of experience in a related field.

 15 Program Courses